Maintenance methods

 Any disassembly should be done on a clean, flat workbench or table of suitable height.
 Any workbench should be equipped with a vice with a jaw opening of at least 100 mm, which is suitable for most jobs.

-As mentioned above, it is necessary to provide a dry and clean place for storing tools, as well as for all kinds of lubricants, liquids, touch-up paint, etc. You should also have a container for draining used engine oil and operating fluids.
-Old plastic cans of antifreeze or antifreeze are ideal for this purpose.
+As mentioned above, it is necessary to allocate a dry and clean place for storing tools, as well as for all kinds of lubricants, liquids, touch-up paint, etc. You should also get a container for draining used motor oil and operating fluids.
+Old plastic canisters from antifreeze or coolant are ideal for this purpose.
 To turn such a canister into a drain pan, simply cut off one of the large edges.

-To protect the floor surface from oil and liquids that may leak from the vehicle, place a large sheet of cardboard under the vehicle.
-You should keep an old blanket or a special vinyl cover on hand to protect your car's paintwork and glass.
+To protect the floor surface from oil and liquids that may leak from the car, place a large sheet of cardboard under the car.
+Keep an old blanket or special vinyl cover on hand to protect the paintwork and glass of your car.

-Last but not least, always keep some old newspapers and clean cloth napkins in your work area that do not leave threads or lint on the surface being wiped, and keep your work area clean.
+Last but not least, always keep a certain amount of old newspapers and clean cloth napkins in the workplace that do not leave threads or lint on the surface to be wiped, and keep the workplace clean.